PietW/Turboflash_PEX/README.md

 Dependencies
 ------------
-These routines were tested under Python 3.8,3.10 under Ubuntu 22., but should also run under older versions.
+These routines were tested under Python 3.8, 3.10 under Ubuntu 22., but should also run under newer versions.

 Please cite appropriately.